erunion/BetterSimplify/README.md

 * `build/` contains the resulting directories with the production-ready extensions.
 You may not directly modify files in this directory, but instead you modify source files and use `gulp` to rebuild extensions again.
-* `players/` contains sources for all the players that can be used by Simplify Web Suite Core.
+* `players/` contains sources for all the players that can be used by BetterSimplify.
 They will be automatically copied to the extension directories.
 * `skeleton/` contains files and templates that are necessary to automatically create extensions.
 Files that have `template.` part in it are interpreted as `EJS` templates and processed accordingly.
 All other files are copied to the appropriate extension directory.